 You can set these up for both Mac and Windows by following the steps above.

 - Inside OBS, click “Settings” in the bottom right corner.

 - Select the streaming service you want from the dropdown menu.

-- After this is done, just hit “Start Streaming” and OBS will start streaming to your selected platform.
+- Hit “Start Streaming” and OBS will start streaming to Twitch.

 Live streaming with Ableton and OBS is pretty simple.
 Just make sure you have an account with the service you are trying to livestream on, and to start a livestream post before you do anything else.